wlaur/encomp/README.md

 Main functionality of the ``encomp`` library:

-* Handles physical quantities with a magnitude, unit and dimensionality
+* Handles physical quantities with magnitude(s), dimensionality and units

    * Module ``encomp.units``, ``encomp.utypes``
    * Extends the ``pint`` library